 BOJ (Bank of Japan) - The central bank of Japan, established on 27 June 1882 and governed by Haruhiko Kuroda.
 Besides this, a nickname of the BOJ is Nichigin.
 Like other central banks, the BOJ is also a center of focus for forex traders and stock market investors as it's charged with the responsibility of controlling the money supply through monetary policy, aiming to achieve the benchmark inflation, unemployment rate, and economic growth.

 Bollinger Bands - Technical indicators for measuring market volatility.
 Built of a band which includes 3 lines: Center, Top and Bottom.
 The center line connects the average prices over a period of time.
 The supporting lines define the band between the peaks and lows across the presented period.
 Bollinger bands are good for identifying upcoming trends.

 Breakouts - These happen when the price breaks (Crosses) a support or resistance level.
 Breakouts lead to serious currency movements and increasing volatility in the markets.

-Brexit is a combination of "Br" and "Exit", where "Br" represents Britain and "Exit" denotes departure.
+Brexit - Brexit is a combination of "Br" and "Exit", where "Br" represents Britain and "Exit" denotes departure.
 A blending of both leads to "Britain's Departure" from the European Union.
 It refers to the referendum of June 23, 2016, where the British residents voted to exit from the European Union.

 Broker - The mediator between the buyers and sellers in the market.
 The broker executes the trader's buy and sell orders and charges the spread as a commission fee.
 Online Forex brokers enable everyone to easily participate in the market without the necessity to act through banks.

 Buck (USD) - Buck is a slang term used for the Dollar.
 According to etymology, the word originally is driven from "deerskins" which was used as a medium of exchange back in 1700's.
 The U.S..
 Dollar became the leading medium of exchange once it was introduced after the Coinage Act in 1792, though the "Buck" term remained being used for the Dollar.